Francis Marion: Later life and death

 When Marion returned to Pond Bluff, he discovered it had been destroyed during the war.
 Of the roughly 200 slaves there before the war, most had fled the plantation, with some joining the British when Clinton had issued the Philipsburg Proclamation offering freedom for people enslaved by Patriots.
 Those who had joined the British were evacuated from Charleston at the end of the war and at least one settled in Nova Scotia.
-Meanwhile, 10 people were moved to Belle Isle, a plantation owned by Marion's brother Gabriel, during the war.
+Meanwhile, 10 people were moved to Belle Isle, a plantation owned by Marion's brother, Gabriel, during the war.
 Four house slaves were also moved to Gabriel's plantation, all of whom had been singled out for favorable treatment in Marion's prewar will: overseer June and his wife, Chloe; their daughter Phoebe (sister of Buddy, Marion's enslaved manservant); and her daughter Peggy.

 These enslaved people, together with the 10 field hands, went back with him to Pond Bluff.
 After the war, Marion borrowed money to purchase more slaves for his plantation.
 At the age of 54, Marion married his 49-year-old cousin, Mary Esther Videau.
+During this period, he served several terms in the South Carolina State Senate.

+On September 30, 1783 (approximately ten months after the final demobilization of Marion's militia), the Continental Congress resolved "that the Secretary at War issue to all officers in the army, under the rank of major general, who hold the same rank now that they held in the year 1777, a brevet commission one grade higher than their present rank, having respect to their seniority" on September 30, 1783; thereafter (amid the broader cease-fire that took effect in April 1783 alongside the signing of the Treaty of Paris by American signatories on September 3, 1783), Marion — who retained his September 1776-conferred Continental Army lieutenant colonelcy throughout his militia service — held the nominal rank of brevet colonel in the force until its official demobilization in tandem with the establishment of the United States Army in June 1784, although there is no record of him undertaking any duties in this functionally honorary capacity due to the effective cessation of hostilities.

-Marion served several terms in the South Carolina State Senate.
-In 1784, in recognition of his services, he was made commander of Fort Johnson, a sinecure with an annual salary of $500 (at the time, privates in the First American Regiment were paid $6.67 a month).
+In further recognition of his services, he was made commander of Fort Johnson, a sinecure with an annual salary of $500, in March 1784 (at the time, privates in the First American Regiment were paid $6.67 a month).
 He died on his plantation in 1795, at the age of 63, and was buried at Belle Isle Plantation Cemetery in Berkeley County, South Carolina.